tldr-pages/tldr/pages/linux/swaks.md

 `swaks --to {{user@example.com}} --server {{test-server.example.net}}`

 - Deliver a standard test email, requiring CRAM-MD5 authentication as user me@example.com.
 An "X-Test" header will be added to the email body.
-The authentication password will be prompted for if it cannot be obtained from your .netrc file.
+The authentication password will be prompted for if it cannot be obtained from your .netrc file:

 `swaks --to {{user@example.com}} --from {{me@example.com}} --auth {{CRAM-MD5}} --auth-user {{me@example.com}} --header-X-Test {{"test email"}}`

 - Test a virus scanner using EICAR in an attachment.
-Don't show the message DATA part.:
+Don't show the message DATA part:

 `swaks -t {{user@example.com}} --attach - --server {{test-server.example.com}} --suppress-data {{/path/to/eicar.txt}}`